Ongoing management for Apple devices

 Your MDM solution can prompt the user to mirror their device on a specific Apple TV, without complex configurations.
 Teachers using the Classroom app can also prompt students to mirror their device to Apple TV.

-For more information on AirPlay and Apple TV, see AirPlay recommendations in the Deployment Reference for iPhone and iPad.
+For more information on AirPlay and Apple TV, see Use AirPlay with Apple devices in Apple Platform Deployment.

 Query Apple devices